mahfuzHasan2003/mahfuzHasan2003/README.md

 <p>I'm a passionate Frontend Developer with expertise in JavaScript, React, and modern UI/UX principles.
 I enjoy solving bugs, tackling complex problems, and exploring new technologies to build seamless and user-friendly web applications.
 My focus is not just on delivering or completing projects, but on ensuring high quality and long-term value in everything I build.</p>

-- 📚 I'm currently learning Next.js for full stack and GSAP for animation.
+- 📚 I'm currently learning Redux and GSAP.
 - 💡 **Fun fact:** `{ "status": 102, "message": "request under processing" }`

 ---